Dileepadari/virtual_web_trial/README.md

-# Hello World Sample
+# Virtual lab extension Sample

-This is a Hello World Web Extension example that shows you how to write a extension that runs in VS Code Web (alone)
+This is a test repo for the web version of virtual lab extension

 Guide for this sample: https://code.visualstudio.com/api/extension-guides/web-extensions.